 Sum Insured

-The amount of cover you need directly affects your premium.
-Smokers seeking higher sums insured will see a larger absolute premium difference compared to non-smokers.
-Consider whether your cover amount is right-sized for your actual needs.
+The amount of cover directly affects your premium.
+Smokers seeking higher sums insured will see a larger absolute dollar difference compared to non-smokers, even though the percentage loading may be the same.
+Ensure your cover amount is right-sized for your actual financial needs.

 💊